-Nutritional yeast can be particularly helpful for vegetarians and vegans if it has added vitamin B-12, as this vitamin mostly occurs in animal products.
+Nutritional yeast can be particularly helpful for vegetarians and vegans if it has added vitamin B-12, as this vitamin is often lacking in plant-based diets.
 Adults need about 2.4 mcg of vitamin B-12 per day.
-Just one-quarter of a cup of nutritional yeast provides more than seven times this amount
+Just one-quarter of a cup of nutritional yeast provides more than seven times this amount.

 Nutritional yeast can combat brittle nails and hair loss due to inadequate nutrition.
 It may also help reduce acne and other common skin problems, particularly in adolescence.
 Add a little nutritional yeast to pet food adds luster to their fur.